XieResearchGroup/Lab-Wiki-Gitbook/hpc-environments/hpc-user-guide/Run-jupyter-notebook-on-HPCs.md

 ```bash
 jupyter notebook password
 ```
-Type in your password twice.
-Then an encrypted password with be saved into the config file you created above.
+Type in your password twice, then an encrypted password will be saved into the config file you created above.
 Now your can start the Jupyter sever as in step 4.
 When you connect to the server started this way, the login page will only ask you for the password.